Columbia Business School

 The CBS Career Management Center equips MBA students with many resources to secure employment after business school.
 Students can undertake one-on-one advising sessions or attend workshops, clinics, seminars and panels organized by the center.
 Furthermore, the newly established Columbia Career Network connects students with alumni mentors with shared interests and hosts both on- and off-campus events to engage alumni with current CBS students.
 Representatives of corporations are also brought to campus to give presentations on their firms, take part in panel discussions and recruit CBS students for post-MBA roles.
 At least 400 firms are represented each year by recruiters.
 On-campus interviews for full-time time positions begin in October, while those for summer internships begin in January.

-Ninety percent of the Class of 2020 had received job offers and 87% had accepted a position by three months after graduation, a figure that does not include the percentage of students starting a new business or returning to their previous employers.
-The median starting salary reported for graduates was $150,000 in a range from $70,000 to $375,000.
-Approximately 33% of the class joined the financial services industry, with 15% of graduates taking roles in investment banking.
-Consulting employed a similarly high percentage of graduates by industry at 34% percent, followed by media and non-health technology at just under 20%.
-Approximately 4% of the class chose positions in healthcare.
+Ninety-five percent of the Class of 2022 had received job offers and 92% had accepted a position by three months after graduation, a figure that does not include the percentage of students starting a new business or returning to their previous employers.
+The median starting salary reported for graduates was $175,000.
+Nearly 37 percent of the class joined the financial services industry, with roughly 17% of graduates taking roles in investment banking.
+Consulting employed a similarly high percentage of graduates by industry at roughly 34% percent, followed by media/technology at 16%.
+Approximately 4% of the class chose positions in real estate.

 Recent Columbia News

-CBS Interview Questions & Report: Early Decision / Alumni / Virtual
+CBS MBA Interview Questions & Report: Early Decision / Alumnus / Zoom

-CBS Interview Questions & Report: Early Decision / Alum / Virtual
+CBS MBA Interview Questions & Report: Rolling / Alumni / Zoom